dot CMS

 The world of eCommerce has undergone a tremendous transformation over the last few years.
 According to data from the US Department of Commerce Retail Indicator Division, eCommerce sales in the US were $870 billion in 2021, a 14.2% increase over 2020 and a whopping 50.5% increase over 2019.

-Customer habits have changed as they've been exposed to a variety of new channels where they can do their online shopping.
-Nowadays, a potential customer can browse a brand's social media profile on Instagram or TikTok, toggle to the catalog of top products and then navigate to the main website to make their final purchase.
+Customer habits have changed as they've been exposed to a variety of new channels for online shopping.
+Nowadays, a potential customer can browse a brand's social media profile on Instagram or TikTok, toggle to the catalog of top products, and then navigate to the main website to make their final purchase.

-With customers now capable of going through the entire buyer's journey on their smartphones or tablets, coupled with access to a host of new channels, the digital experience presented to them has never been more critical.
+With customers now capable of going through the entire buyer's journey on their smartphones or tablets and access to a host of new channels, the digital experience presented to them has never been more critical.

-To deliver the most appealing experiences that entice visitors enough to turn them into customers, brands need a high-quality and immersive front-end interface.
+Brands need a high-quality and immersive front-end interface to deliver appealing experiences that entice visitors and turn them into customers.
 Brands that have opted to embrace headless commerce often enjoy the benefits of selling on multiple channels but may struggle to create the right front-end experience for their customers.
-That's where the new concept of frontend as a service enters the fray.
+That's where the new concept of front-end as a service enters the fray.

 This article will explain what it is, the benefits, why some headless CMSs absolutely need it, and why hybrid platforms like dotCMS don't.